-Research on the personalities of white-collar offenders has long been neglected (Alalehto & Azarian, 2018; Babiak et al., 2010; Clarkson & Darjee, 2022; Shover & Hunter, 2010), possibly due to the perception that the felony is committed by respectable people who are guilty of a one-time transgression.
+Possibly the personalities of white-collar offenders had been an under-researched area (Alalehto & Azarian, 2018; Babiak et al., 2010; Clarkson & Darjee, 2022; Shover & Hunter, 2010) due to the perception that these offenses are committed by respectable people who have committed a one-time transgression.
 According to this notion, a typical white-collar offender is middle-aged, educated, decent, dutiful, and impelled by unusual circumstances to carry out an uncharacteristically fraudulent act (Perri, 2011; Weisburd, 1991).
-White-collar crime is thus often explained more through situational factors, such as temporary economic hardship or opportunities for profit, and less through personality and behavioural characteristics (Bucy et al., 2008; Engdahl, 2009; Heath, 2008).
-However, recent studies on white-collar felony emphasize the influence of personality traits that determine a higher risk of committing offences such as fraud and tax evasion (Amos et al., 2022; Greelis & Pocalyko, 2020).
-The population involved is extremely heterogeneous, and findings are contradictory; however, the scant research indicates that the personality traits of this population are indeed unique (Nee et al., 2019).
-This contradicts the law of diminishing marginal utility, which states that the richer the person, the more marginal the additional profit; thus the wealthier the person, the less the incentive to take risks for marginal benefit.
+White-collar crime is thus often explained more through situational factors, such as temporary economic hardship or opportunities for profit, and less through personality and behavioral characteristics (Bucy et al., 2008; Engdahl, 2009; Heath, 2008).
+However, recent studies have begun to explore the influence of personality traits that entail a higher risk of committing white-collar offences such as fraud and tax evasion (Amos et al., 2022; Greelis & Pocalyko, 2020).
+The population involved is extremely heterogeneous, and findings are contradictory; however, the scant research indicates that the personality traits of this population are indeed unique (Nee et al., 2019).Some work has suggested that certain traits are found with a high frequency in white-collar offender populations.
+One trait is extraversion – Scale E in Eysenck’s Personality Questionnaire.
+Relative to the general population (Nee et al., 2019) and even to blue-collar offenders (Craig & Piquero, 2017; Rub, 2017), white-collar offenders scored higher in terms of thrill-seeking, impulsiveness, absence of social inhibitions and risk-taking, and lower in self-regulation and anger control.
+Nee suggested further research to eventually create a screening tool to identify individuals who are more likely to engage in corrupt behaviors.
+Thrill-seeking among white-collar offenders can be understood considering the risks they take in a variety of areas, involving social, financial, and status-related aspects (Craig & Piquero, 2017).
+The attraction to risk can explain why individuals who already have money and respect are willing to risk their fortunes and reputations for extra profit.
+The risk involved in breaking the law and engaging in fraudulent dealings itself constitutes a thrill, which enhances its appeal for the offender (Wheeler, 1990).
+This contradicts the law of diminishing marginal utility, which states that the richer the person, the more marginal the additional profit; thus, the wealthier the person, the less the incentive to take risks for marginal benefit.